 You can give events custom names and pass any arguments to add more detail to Singular reports.
 For example, if you are tracking a product view event, you can add the product ID, category, etc.

 In addition, you can configure the SDK to send a user ID to Singular, whether it's a username, an email address, or an internal identifier you use in your app.
 The user ID will then be attached to every event you send from that point onward - until the app is uninstalled or you change or unset the user ID.

 The Singular SDK provides methods for sending revenue events to Singular.
 These are a special type of events that are associated with a revenue amount and currency.

 We highly recommend passing the device platform's transaction receipt to Singular.
 This gives Singular all the transaction details, which Singular will use to enrich your reports with data.
 In addition, the transaction receipt is used to validate the transaction and to analyze and prevent fraud attempts.

 The alternative is to send revenue events by specifying a revenue amount, currency, and optional additional transaction details (e.g., the product details).

 Note: You can give revenue events custom names to tell them apart in reports.
 Otherwise, they show up by default as "__iap__" (for In-App Purchase).

 For some customers and implementations, it's easier to test the SDK integration after every step of development (for example, implement sessions and test them, then implement revenue events and test them).
 Other customers prefer to test the integration after it's done.

 Regardless, to test your integration, you or your engineering team will be running the app on a test device and triggering sessions, purchases, and other user events.
-You will use Singular's Testing Console (a testing tool available inside the Singular web app) to make sure the SDK is reporting events to the Singular servers properly.
+You will use Singular's Testing Console (a testing tool available inside the Singular platform) to make sure the SDK is reporting events to the Singular servers properly.

 For full instructions, see our SDK integration testing guides.